 An X-Icon program need not be aware of the states of its windows, nor need it be concerned about what icons are used to represent them, since this is the job of the window manager (who in turn takes its instructions from the X user).
-Because the programmer often has a better idea of what an appropriate icon for a particular application would be, X-Icon includes a function, Xlconlmage(w, s), to specify an image to be used as a window's icon. s is a string file name of an image to use as the icon; the file may be either a standard X bitmap or an XPM pixmap [LeHo91].
+Because the programmer often has a better idea of what an appropriate icon for a particular application would be, X-Icon includes an attribute, iconimage, to specify an image file to be used as a window's icon; the file may be either a standard X bitmap or an XPM pixmap [LeHo91].

-Similarly, a function Xlconic(w, s) is provided to allow the program to request that a window be in the state given by s, one of "icon" or "window".
-Another function, XMovelcon(w, x, y) requests that window w's icon be moved to coordinates x, y.
-These functions are subject to the cooperation of the window manager in use; using these features in an Icon program limits its portability.
+Similarly, an attribute iconic is provided to allow the program to request that a window be in the state given by one of "icon" or "window".
+Assignment to another attribute, iconpos requests that the window's icon be moved to coordinates x, y.
+These attributes are subject to the cooperation of the window manager in use; using these features in an Icon program limits its portability.